jointparalearning/AdvancingSeq2Seq/README.md

 <!---### Prerequisites

-Note: Currently, this codebase only works on machines with cuda gpu.
+Note: Currently, this codebase only works on machines with cuda gpu ver 10.

-You need to install requirements for this project before . -->
+You need to install latest version of PyTorch, numpy, NLTK. -->

 ### Results for Semantic Parsing on emrQA